Art-Sells/Arells/Build-Notes.md

 ### Metatags/ Description (all pages.tsx & components)
 - Alter: Descriptions & BannerImages [large slogan] (changge Bitcoin to Ethereum)
-- - Emotionally protects your investments from bear markets.
-Connect your wallet and emotionally protect yourself from bear market losses.
+- - Protects investments from bear markets.
+Connect your wallet and protect yourself from bear market losses.
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing
 - - Create a sitemap.xml: Helps Google discover all pages